getyoutrack/youtrack/deploy/selfhost/README.md

 For every command you must see 2 records something like shown in above example of `redisdata`

 To move forward, you would need PREFIX of old setup and new setup.
-As per above example, `v0132` is the prefix of v0.13.2 and `fixit-app` is the prefix of v0.14.0 setup
+As per above example, `v0132` is the prefix of v0.13.2 and `youtrack-app` is the prefix of v0.14.0 setup

 **Back to original terminal window**, _Provide the Source Volume Prefix_ and hit ENTER.